A Colorado River Overview:

 The Colorado River Compact holds the distinction of being the first interstate water compact in the United States.

-A key provision of the Colorado River Compact is Article III(d), which stipulates that the Upper Division States shall not cause the flow of the Colorado River at Lee Ferry to fall below an aggregate of 75 million acre-feet for any ten consecutive-year period.
+A key provision of the Colorado River Compact is Article III(d), which provides that the Upper Division States will not cause the flow of the Colorado River at Lee Ferry to be depleted below 75 million acre-feet for any ten consecutive-year period.

 Mexico Treaty